axiomhq/hyperloglog/README.md

 coverage (`make coverage`).

 Version tags matching `v*.*.*` are validated by the release workflow before it publishes a GitHub Release with generated release notes.
+Tags with a pre-release suffix, such as `v1.0.0-rc.1`, publish as pre-releases.

 ## License